firstname.lastname@example.org or 062 258 3547 or 084 519 0380

-Puppies under 6 months: R700(sterilised at 6 months)
+- Puppies under 6 months: R700(sterilised at 6 months)

 Home checks/visits are standard procedure for animal welfares.
-One or two volunteers will come to your house at a pre-arranged time to chat to you and have a quick look to check if the animal is a good match for your household.
+One or two volunteers will come to your house at a pre-arranged time to chat with you and have a quick look to check if the animal is a good match for your household.

 Unfortunately, there are also many people who ‘adopt’ animals and use them for fighting, experimentation, security detail, and abuse.
 We care about every single animal in our care, and, therefore, we must be sure that they will be safe, happy, and part of the family.